Plan to be flexible

 Prepare for currency volatility

-Engage with your accountant, bank and finance advisors to look at products and processes to lower your exposure to currency exchange fluctuations.
+Engage with your accountant, bank and currency specialists to look at products and processes to lower your exposure to currency exchange fluctuations.

 Engage with your key business partners

 As well as your supply chain, there may be other third parties who play a crucial role in your business.
 Banks, insurers and systems providers can all have a critical impact on your business, especially where they are also adjusting to their own challenges.

 This is a key time to share information, share best practice and invest in developments together.
 Scenario planning and deployment of plans as a network can help share any burden.
 When trading in a disrupted market, consider joint ventures and cooperative approaches when there is a chance to be stronger together.

 Speak to your advisors and suppliers about common goals and how to plan towards them together.

 Thanks to our partner PwC for providing supporting information.

 GC Business Growth Hub provides fully funded support to businesses in Greater Manchester.
 We support businesses across a number of key growth sectors and offer a range of services that help businesses to secure investment, access new markets, develop products and improve skills.
 Hundreds of the businesses that we work with want a reliable source of facts, insights and practical advice surrounding the UK's exit from the EU that is highly relevant for the SME audience.

 GC Business Growth Hub’s toolkit helps SMEs to: